Jump to section

 Fully implement the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 If necessary, disclose a timeline of at most three years for full implementation.
 Disclose whether you have set, or have committed to set, GHG emissions targets that are in line with the goals of the Paris Agreement –to limit global warming to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C –and to achieve net-zero emissions before 2050.

-Also, we have identified "mitigation of climate change" as one of the 6 key social issues which the Group will address to achieve a sustainable society.
-As a long-term goal, the Group will aim to carbon neutralize its business by 2050, and also will aim to achieve its mid-term goal, which is to reduce CO2 emissions by 50% or more by 2035 compared to 2019 levels.
+Also, we have identified "Overcome climate change" as one of the Material Issues which are medium- to long- term commitment for the Group to take one step further toward addressing key social challenges that we must undertake.
+As a long-term goal, the Group will aim to make our businesses carbon neutral by 2050, and also will aim to achieve the mid-term goal, which is to reduce CO2 emissions by 50% or more by 2035 compared with 2019 levels.

 Paris-aligned GHG emissions targets